bsrezovic/HIV_Rloops/README.md

-This folder contains materials and code pertaining to the Rloop/HUV integration sites paper.
+This folder contains materials and code pertaining to paper:

+"Aquarius helicase facilitates HIV-1 integration into R-loop enriched genomic regions".

 Most of the code is built upon previous work by Maja Kuzman and Dunja Glavaš, and can be found here;
 https://github.com/MaKuzman/IS_mapping